liferay-search/liferay-docs/en/developer/customization/articles/50-product-navigation/01-intro.markdown

 look for different scenarios (devices, user segments, etc.).
 Finally, the User Personal Menu holds selectable items containing a user's own account settings.

-You'll learn more about each of these product navigation sections next.
+You'll learn more about each of these sharepoint navigation sections next.

 ## Product Menu